djeada/Linux-Notes/notes/encryption.md

 gpg: revocation certificate stored as '/home/user/.gnupg/openpgp-revocs.d/1A2B3C4D5E6F7G8H.rev'
 ```

-**Interpretation:**

-- A new subkey is added for encryption purposes.
-- The subkey has a separate expiration date.
+A new subkey has been added with specific capabilities (e.g., encryption only) and a custom expiration date.

 #### Advanced Encryption Options

+GPG allows you to specify the encryption algorithm you want to use for encrypting files.
+By default, it uses a strong encryption algorithm, but you can customize it based on your security requirements.
+The `gpg --symmetric` command encrypts a file using a passphrase, while the `gpg --cipher-algo` option allows you to specify a particular cipher, like AES256, which is known for its strong security.

 **Symmetric Encryption:**